 Now Deborah, a prophet, the wife of Lappidoth, was leading Israel at that time. – Judges 4:4

 In Old Testament times, a woman could be only three things: a virgin, a married woman, or widowed.
 Deciding to live single was not on a young woman’s list of options unless her husband had died and she had a big enough dowry to support herself.

 Some Biblical scholars have suggested that “lappidot” was not the name of Deborah’s husband or region, but rather the phrase “eshet lappidot” means quite literally “woman of torches”, a reference to Deborah’s fiery nature.

 We know that Deborah was a “mother in Israel” (Judges 5:7).
 Yet we don’t know for certain if that means she was a mother to children.
-More likely “mother in Israel” is a title indicating that the nation looked to Deborah for leadership as the nation’s mother similarly to how the childless George Washington could be called “the father or our nation” of the United States.
+More likely, “mother in Israel” is a title indicating that the nation looked to Deborah for leadership as the nation’s mother, similar to how the childless George Washington could be called “the father of our nation” of the United States.

 Deborah was Wise and a Trusted Counselor

 Judge Deborah was one of the rulers of the Israelites prior to the monarchy period that began with Saul (around 1047 BC).
 These rulers were called mishpat—”judges,”—an office that traced back to a time when Moses appointed assistants to help him resolve disputes among the Hebrews (Exodus 18).
 Their practice was to seek guidance from God through prayer and meditation before making a ruling.
 Therefore, many of the judges also were considered prophets who spoke “a word from the Lord.”

 She used to sit under the palm of Deborah between Ramah and Bethel in the hill country of Ephraim, and the Israelites would approach her for judgment.